nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 6.4 Deleting a Client

-1. Deleting a Client while all Clients are being shown
+1. Deleting a Client while all Clients are being shown.

    1. Prerequisites: There should be at least 1 Client in the Client List.

    1. Test case: `cdel 1` <br>
       Expected: First Client is being deleted from the list. <br>
-      Details of the deleted Client is shown in the status message.
+      Details of the deleted Client are shown in the status message.

 ### 6.5 Adding a Session